-Table 10 reflects exposure to DYSPORT in 160 patients, 2 to 17 years of age, who were evaluated in the randomized, placebo-controlled clinical study that assessed the use of DYSPORT for the treatment of unilateral or bilateral lower limb spasticity in pediatric cerebral palsy patients [see Clinical Studies (14.4)].
-The most commonly observed adverse reactions (≥10% of patients) are: upper respiratory tract infection, nasopharyngitis, influenza, pharyngitis, cough and pyrexia.
+Table 12 reflects exposure to DYSPORT in 210 patients, 2 to 17 years of age, who were evaluated in a double blind, active-controlled, multicenter study in patients treated for upper limb spasticity [see Clinical Studies (14.4)].
+The most commonly observed adverse reactions (≥10% of patients) were: upper respiratory tract infection and pharyngitis.

-Table 10: Adverse Reactions Observed in \geq 4% of Patients Treated in the Double-Blind Trial of Pediatric Patients with Lower Limb Spasticity and Reported More Frequently than with Placebo
+Table 12: Adverse Reactions Observed in \geq 3% of Patients Treated in Double-Blind Study of Pediatric Patients with Upper Limb Spasticity and Reported More Frequently than Control Group